ulikoehler/liveplot-rs/README.md

 Display multiple named traces in a single plot with a shared X-axis.
 A legend appears automatically when more than one trace is visible.

+You can set a global Y-axis unit label and optionally enable a log10 Y scale.
+When log scale is enabled, each trace is transformed as `log10(value + offset)`; non-positive samples are omitted from the plot.
+Per-trace Y offsets can be adjusted in the Traces dialog.

 #### Rolling time window and point cap

 Control the visible time span (seconds) and limit the number of points kept per trace to manage memory and performance for long-running sessions.